-- My current policy position remains in favor of beginning policy normalization in the U.S. - Consistent with the theme of this conference, I have focused on issues that may be important for the medium- and long-term monetary policy outlook. - Neo-Fisherian ideas may have an important impact on our thinking about monetary policy in the future.
+- Consistent with the theme of this conference, I have focused on issues that may be important for the medium- and long-term monetary policy outlook. - Neo-Fisherian ideas may have an important impact on our thinking about monetary policy in the future.